Overview and Comparison#

 • The ChipWhisperer Nano cannot clock glitch, but can voltage glitch

-• The ChipWhisperer Nano is the lowest cost option, but has many limitations compared to the Husky, Lite and Pro.
+• The ChipWhisperer Nano is the lowest cost option, but has many limitations compared to all others.
 These limit what attacks can be performed using it, especially against non-NewAE targets.

-• The Husky has better analog capabilities than the Lite or Pro, allowing attacks on more targets, as well as ones running at higher frequencies
+• The Husky has better analog capabilities than the others, allowing attacks on more targets, as well as ones running at higher frequencies

 • The Husky’s glitch resolution is independent of the target clock, allowing for more accurate and reliable glitches